Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 ## USEARCH

-USEARCH is similar to BLAST, but much, much faster.
+[USEARCH ](http://drive5.com/usearch/) is similar to [BLAST](http://en.wikipedia.org/wiki/BLAST), but much, much faster and more versatile.
 We use it to align the assembled contigs with proteins from a reference species.

 Go to [the USEARCH website](http://www.drive5.com/usearch/download.html) and register to download the latest version of USEARCH for your operating system.
 You'll receive an email that contains a link.
 Run the following commands to install USEARCH, making sure to put the download link you were sent in place of the one I've got here: